emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 This, in my view, makes the book almost unusable for beginners.

-If you already have an idea of how to learn a language, the quips and random references might just be fun icing on information you can take and incorporate into your existing learning practices.
+If you already have an idea of how to learn a language, the quips and random references could be fun icing on information you can take and incorporate into your existing learning practices.
 But for total newbies, the book does not offer clear enough directions.
-Information is provided, but the "so what" is often missing.
+Loads of information is provided, but the "so what" is often missing.

-Each chapter begins with few (ebook) pages devoted to a story that is in most cases only tangentially related to the topics at hand.
+Each chapter begins with a few (ebook) pages devoted to a story that is in most cases only tangentially related to the topics at hand.
 References to that story will then show up over, and over, and over again throughout the chapter — alongside new references to other things that you may or may not have ever heard of before or care about.

 Perhaps it's my journalism experience ("Don't bury the lede!"), but I found the references and extremely quippy tone excessive.
 And irritating.
-Especially because reference-laden quips take the place of bullet-points with the main takeaways at the end of each chapter.
+It especially bothered me that reference-laden quips took the place of bullet-points with the main takeaways at the end of each chapter.

 ### Suggested learning methods can be a tad out of touch

 My final bone to pick with _The Language Secret_ is that the few specific methods it does suggest are often a bit out of touch.

 The book doesn't seem to recognize that digital tools other than Google Translate and Duolingo exist.
-The section on spaced repetition doesn't even mention Anki, Memrise, or any of the other popular spaced repetition programs.
+The section on spaced repetition doesn't  mention Anki, Memrise, or any of the other popular spaced repetition programs used widely in the language community.

-Instead of introducing Anki, _The Language Secret_ suggests that you make paper flashcards and have a friend (in practice, I assume, romantic partner) drill you on them.
-The method outlined wouldn't be possible to do on your own.
-You _need_ that friend to pronounce things for you.
+Instead of introducing Anki, _The Language Secret_ suggests that you make paper flashcards and have a friend (in practice, I assume, romantic partner) drill you on them daily.
+The method outlined wouldn't be possible to do using the cards on your own.

-For pronunciation, the book doesn't suggest shadowing or comprehensible input or even much listening — it suggests using the IPA.
+For pronunciation, the book doesn't suggest shadowing or comprehensible input or even much listening — it suggests using the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).
 That's fine, but I can't remember the book specifying _how_ exactly one should use the IPA to learn pronunciation.

 As a final point, one strategy suggested was learning vocabulary while squeezing a ball or doing some other task with your non-dominant hand.
 This was motivated by some left-brain-right-brain stuff and ultimately didn't make logical sense — not just because that whole left-brain-right-brain thing is kinda hokey, but also because it was predicated on the left side of the body being tied to the left side of the brain, which is is wrong.
 The right side of the body is controlled by the left side of the brain.